 Final thoughts

-The bottom line is that when to use AI to boost a translation or language services workflow will rest on the customer's comfort level with potential issues or errors.
+The bottom line is that deciding when to use AI to boost a translation or language services workflow will rest on the customer's comfort level with potential issues or errors.
 A good AI workflow will have a feedback loop to capture errors and train the engine to prevent future mistakes.
 However, the potentiality for errors exists and should be well understood by all parties.
 Your language service provider should be completely transparent about the process of creating your translations.
 Your first step should be to thoroughly discuss how AI can help your situation and how it could potentially cause issues.

 Related Blog Articles